precice/micro-manager/docs/logging.md

 ## Logging adaptivity metrics

-If the Micro Manager is run with adaptivity, rank-wise and global metrics are output in CSV files.
+If the Micro Manager is run with adaptivity, rank-wise and global metrics are written to CSV files.
 By default, the files are created in the working directory.
-To have the Micro Manager create the files in a specific folder, provide the folder path via the configuration parameter `output_dir`.
+To create the files in a specific folder, provide the folder path via the configuration parameter `output_dir`.
+More information is in the [configuration section](tooling-micro-manager-configuration.html).

 The following global metrics are logged to the file `adaptivity-metrics-global.csv`: